As an immigrant, I always found it odd that my tax residency status did not always match my immigration residency status.

 According to IRS, there are two tax options for anybody who is not a U.S. citizen.
 These are resident or nonresident status.
 But as mentioned above this does not always go with the strict legal immigration definition of residency.

-Based on the federal definition, a Non-U.S. citizen is anybody in the country who is not a citizen or national of the U.S. and commonly referred to as an alien.
+Based on the federal definition, a Non-US citizen is anybody in the country who is not a citizen or national of the US and is commonly referred to as an alien.

 The IRS uses two tests to determine if an individual is a resident alien or nonresident alien for tax purposes.
 An individual only needs to pass one of these tests to determine their tax status.
 The two tests are;